Working with Assemblies on Item Creation Records

 -

-Check the Available to all assemblies box.
+Check the Available for all assemblies box.

 -